All Local Nature Recovery Strategies must produce:

 - A long list of species that are threatened or identified as needing action.
 In the Devon LNRS these are called Devon Species of Conservation Concern (DSoCC).
 See the Devon Species of Conservation Concern spreadsheet.

-For information on how these lists were produced see the Developing the Devon LNRS page in the Information section.
+For information on how these lists were produced see the Developing the Devon LNRS page in the appendices.

-Species Opportunity Areas have been mapped on the Viewer to show where actions need to be targeted for some Devon Special Species, particularly for those that are more mobile and need large areas of connected habitats.
-However most Devon Special Species are not mapped.
-For an overview of where action is most needed for Devon Special Species see the Geographical Species Overviews page.
+Species Opportunity Areas have been mapped on the Viewer to show where actions should be targeted for some Devon Special Species, particularly for those that are more mobile and need large areas of connected habitats.
+However, most Devon Special Species and groups aren’t mapped.
+For an overview of where action is most needed see the Geographical Species Overview page.

 The pages in this section describe what we need to do for species, and in particular for Devon Special Species.
 See links below.